Jinel A. Scott, MD

 At-Large Director, New York, NY

-Jinel A. Scott, MD, a dedicated advocate for quality improvement, patient safety and health equity for patients and diversity, equity and inclusion in the radiology profession, is an at-large director on the Radiological Society of North America (RSNA) Board of Directors.
+Jinel A. Scott, MD, is an at-large director on the Radiological Society of North America (RSNA) Board of Directors.

 “This is a really exciting and dynamic time for radiology, as the field seeks to extend its impact beyond the reading room to meet the challenges of delivering care in a safe and equitable manner,” Dr. Scott said.
 “RSNA has always been at the forefront of radiology technology and education, and it is an honor to serve RSNA and the radiology community in this capacity and at this time.
 The future is bright for our profession, and I am pleased to be a part of it in my new role with the Society.”

 Dr. Scott is an associate professor of clinical radiology in the Department of Radiology at State University of New York (SUNY) Downstate Health Sciences University, and Chief Quality Officer at New York Health and Hospitals/Kings County, both in New York City.